 The NMMI high school curriculum is college preparatory in nature.
 Twenty-three units of credit are required for graduation.
+NMMI graduates must successfully pass NMMI English courses 4A and 4B and a minimum of one year of NMMI mathematics at the Algebra I level or above.
 Additionally, the American College Test (ACT) is a requirement for the high school diploma.
 A student whose clear intention is to attend a college or university which requires the Scholastic Aptitude Test (SAT) for admission may elect to substitute that test for the ACT with the approval of the Academic Dean.
 A student who is not a citizen of the United States and whose primary language is not English may elect to substitute the Test of English as a Foreign Language (TOEFL) for the ACT with the approval of the high school Principal.

 Communication Skills/Modern Language.
 Cr.
-2 1/2 units

-Successfully completing a semester course generates 1/2 unit.
-Two and one-half units to include 2 units in one foreign language and 1/2 unit in communication skills.
+2 1/2 units Successfully completing a semester course generates 1/2 unit.
+Two and onehalf units to include 2 units in one foreign language and 1/2 unit in communication skills.
 Speech, Myths and Folktales, Current Events, Introduction to Drama, Classical Influences on English, similar courses as well as the third year of a language meet this 1/2 unit requirement but do not substitute for the English requirements.